ArchangelX360/gradle-icon-generator-plugin/examples/large-generated-project/README.md

 before they are pass to the `generateIcons` task, the fingerprinting could take an observed 3 times additional time to execute in the IntelliJ example!

-### Option 2: the large repository
+### Run 2: a large repository

-Running the example for `intellij-community`-like repository:
+A more interesting stress test is to increase the number of `iconSourcesCount`, to see how the plugin efficiently parallelize the processing of a large number of matched sources.

 ```
 # (optional) cleanup any previously generated sources and outputs